Two friends fatally struck by vehicle at Hains Point were advocates for the homeless

 The lawmaker said there are plans for a city council resolution to honor Adams and Whitaker.

-Mayor Muriel E. Bower (D) said it was tragic that “two people lost their lives in one of the most beautiful places in our city.”
+Mayor Muriel E. Bowser (D) said it was tragic that “two people lost their lives in one of the most beautiful places in our city.”

 Hains Point is at the tip of East Potomac Park, an island near the Tidal Basin popular with walkers, joggers, bicyclists, and picnickers.
-The roads have 20 mph speed limits, which are shared by motorists, bicyclists and pedestrian.
+The roads, which are shared by motorists, bicyclists and pedestrians, have a 20 mph speed limit.

 Whitaker’s relatives could not be reached.